jiashun-wang/website-academic/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Jiashun Wang is a Graduate student of Physical Oceanography in the First Insitute of Oceanography (FIO).
+His research interests include